alpaylan/marauders/README.md

 > [!NOTE]
 > This feature is not yet implemented.

-marauder, in addition to supporting multiple mutation syntaxes, also supports converting between them.
+marauders, in addition to supporting multiple mutation syntaxes, also supports converting between them.
 The conversion is done by specifying the input and output syntaxes, and the tool will convert the mutations from the input syntax to the output syntax.
 The conversion is a crucial feature, as different mutation syntaxes have different trade-offs, and it is important to be able to switch between them.
 While git patches can allow writing mutations as if they were changes to the code, they do not allow a holistic view of the mutations as the comment syntax, which requires lots of machinery to work with as opposed to the preprocessor macros, all of which are slower to use than the functional mutations due to the need for multiple compilations.